ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Initial-conditions-generation.md

 A recursive clone is needed because this repository includes Nic Hannah’s [ocean-ic](https://github.com/COSIMA/ocean-ic) code as a submodule, used to interpolate WOA23 data onto MOM6 3D grids.

----

 ## Step 1: (Optional) Regenerate Temperature & Salinity from Raw WOA23

-Use this step **only** if you want to regenerate T/S fields from a **different version** of World Ocean Atlas dataset, or are changing the EOS in MOM6, and the form of temperature and salinity used prognostically in MOM6 is changing.
+Use this step **only** if you want to regenerate T/S fields from a **different version** of World Ocean Atlas dataset.

 ```
 ./inte.csh
 ```

-The `inte.csh` script processes World Ocean Atlas 2023 (WOA23) data to create consistent monthly temperature and salinity fields suitable for generating MOM6 initial conditions.
+The `inte.csh` script processes [World Ocean Atlas 2023](https://www.ncei.noaa.gov/access/world-ocean-atlas-2023/) (WOA23) data to create consistent monthly temperature and salinity fields suitable for generating MOM6 initial conditions.
+The WOA23 data used by this script is located at `/g/data/av17/access-nri/OM3/woa23`.

 ### Purpose